 White lions in the wild are an extremely rare occurrence and, until recently, were only known to occur in the Timbavati area of South Africa’s Greater Kruger.

 They are white from tail to head, not as a result of albinism, but rather leucism, where the pelt is white but the eyes and skin are pigmented.
-In order for a cub to be born as a white lion, both parents need to carry the recessive white gene and the cub has to inherit this gene from each parent.
-If a cub receives a dominant “tawny” gene, its pelt will be tawny, so a litter can comprise of both white and tawny cubs.
+For a cub to be born as a white lion, both parents must carry the recessive white gene, and the cub must inherit this gene from each parent.
+If a cub receives a dominant “tawny” gene, its pelt will be tawny, so a litter can comprise both white and tawny cubs.

 Guest Jen Squillario describes the scene: “When researching the Timbavati, you will inevitably come across photos of the white lions.
 But they seem mythical.
 It’s not something you think you’ll ever see, and a part of us doubted that they were real.
 So, when we booked our stay at Tanda Tula, we didn’t think we would see a white lioness, let alone two white lionesses.
 The thought didn’t even cross our minds.

 “After our first drive with our guide, Civilized, we sat and swapped a few stories before dinner – his being a lot more interesting than ours.
 Civilized mentioned that sometimes they see white lions in the area; it had been a few weeks, but it was a real possibility.
 Yet the thought that we could see white lions still did not register as a real possibility.